OGcanviz/tutorial-introduction-to-NGINX/README.md

 - Open a Command Prompt window (with an active PATH environment variable pointing to Azure CLI and Kubernetes CLI)

-### 1. How to configure NGINX?
+### 1. How to configure NGINX

-The configuration file structure of NGINX follows these rules as taken from the NGINX documentation at [https://nginx.org/en/docs/beginners_guide.html#conf_structure](https://nginx.org/en/docs/beginners_guide.html#conf_structure "Configuration File’s Structure"):
+The configuration file structure of NGINX follows the rules in the NGINX documentation at [https://nginx.org/en/docs/beginners_guide.html#conf_structure](https://nginx.org/en/docs/beginners_guide.html#conf_structure "Configuration File’s Structure"):

 NGINX consists of modules which are controlled by directives specified in the configuration file.
 Directives are divided into simple directives and block directives:
-- A simple directive consists of the name and parameters separated by spaces and ends with a semicolon (;).
+- A simple directive consists of the name and parameters separated by spaces and ends with a semicolon ;.
-- A block directive has the same structure as a simple directive, but instead of the semicolon it ends with a set of additional instructions surrounded by braces ({ and }).
+- A block directive has the same structure as a simple directive, but instead of the semicolon it ends with a set of additional instructions surrounded by braces { and }.

 If a block directive can have other directives inside braces, it is called a context (examples: ```events```, ```http```, ```server```, and ```location```).

 Directives placed in the configuration file outside of any contexts are considered to be in the main context.
 The ```events``` and ```http``` directives reside in the main context, ```server``` in ```http```, and ```location``` in ```server```.

-The rest of a line after the # sign is considered a comment.
+The rest of a line after the # character is considered a comment.

 A very rudimentary configuration file looks like this: